splynx/docs/files/en/voice/auto_cdr_processing/auto_cdr_processing.md

 It's like Voice / Processing / CDR import, but here we can import many CDR's together.

-To import CDR's you need to go to the Config / Voice / Import data sourc and configure "Import data source"
+To import CDR's you need to go to the source and configure "Import data source"

 ![Import](1.png)